-4. Joint Welfare Board
+4. Joint Union - Management Welfare Committee

-A Joint Welfare Board shall be established comprised of three (3) members appointed by the National Union and three (3) members appointed by the Pulp and Paper Employee Relations Forum.
-The function of the Board will be to review the operations of the Plan.
-It will formulate and review uniform statistical reports to be supplied by the Company for the purpose of ensuring compliance with Exhibit "C".
-The Company agrees to furnish to the Board such statistical reports as the Board may require.
+A Union Welfare Committee shall be appointed and shall meet with a Management Welfare Committee with respect to questions which may arise concerning the operations of the Welfare Plan.
+The function of the Joint Committee will be to review the operations of the Welfare Plan.
+It will meet quarterly to formulate and review statistical reports such as usage and costs; it will also review carrier agreements supplied by the Company for the purpose of ensuring compliance with Exhibit "C".